ffakenz/DAS/project/workspace/gobierno/web_portal/ReadMe.txt

                 \actions        // servlet functions: req => resp
                 \daos           // point of connections with the DB
                 \forms          // entities mapped from DB
-                \login.boundaries     // interfaces (contracts) needed to be implemented by the module
+                \ar.edu.ubp.das.src.login.boundaries     // interfaces (contracts) needed to be implemented by the module
                 \interactors    // module implementations
                 \...            // other stuff you might need